roc-lang/roc/www/content/tutorial.md

  Did you notice the `!` suffix after `Stdout.line`?
 This operator is similar to the [`?` try operator](https://www.roc-lang.org/tutorial#error-handling), but it is used on functions that return a `Task` instead of a `Result` (we'll discuss [the `!` operator in more depth](https://www.roc-lang.org/tutorial#the-!-suffix) later in this tutorial).

 When we set `main` to be a `Task`, the task will get run when we run our program.
-Here, we've set `main` to be a task that writes `"Hello, World!"` to `stdout` when it gets run, so that's what our program does!
+Here, we've set `main` to be a task that writes `"Hi there, from inside a Roc app. 🎉"` to `stdout` when it gets run, so that's what our program does!

 `Task` has two type parameters: the type of value it produces when it finishes running, and any errors that might happen when running it. `Stdout.line` has the type `Task {} *` because it doesn't produce any values when it finishes (hence the `{}`) and there aren't any errors that can happen when it runs (hence the `*`).